isolver/ioHub/docs/iohub/installation.rst

 based at a university, then I would suggest that you get a free copy of the Enthought Canopy Python distribution.
 The link to apply for one is: https://www.enthought.com/products/canopy/academic/ The Enthought Canopy Python distribution includes many of the packages needed by PsychoPy and ioHub.
-You will find that some packages are still missing though, so for thoose you will need to install them manually.
+You will find that some packages are still missing and must be installed manually.

 Manual Installation
 ====================